Kaist-ICLab/GalaxyPPG-Supplementary-Code/README.md

   - window_size: Duration of each analysis window (default: 8 seconds)
   - window_step: Sliding step between consecutive windows (default: 2 seconds)

-And it outputs a CSV file containing segmented signals for all modalities.
+It outputs a CSV file containing segmented signals for all modalities.

 ## 03 Denoising